 BOQUETE (CHIRIQUI PROVINCE)

 Boquete has fast become one of my favorite adventure towns.
 It is nestled in the province of Chiriqui, which is in the north of Panama only a couple hours’ drive to the Costa Rican border.
 At almost 2000 meters above sea level, Boquete has a cool climate, which is perfect weather to explore all of the awesome hikes and waterfalls in the region.
 Boquete is also one of the best places to spot the famous Resplendent Quetzal bird in the canopy of the many forests

 THE LOST WATERFALLS TRAIL

 On one of the most stunning jungle trails in the world, we looked for the lost waterfalls of Boquete.
-Through luscious jungle, we trekked.
+Through the luscious jungle, we trekked.
 Over muddy paths, we slipped and stumbled.
 From one patch of wildflowers to the next we discovered.
 Until we reached three, breathtakingly powerful and mind-blowingly beautiful waterfalls.
-The Lost Waterfall Trail Hike is one of the best things to do in Boquete and even in the whole of Panama.
+The Lost Waterfall Trail Hike is one of the best things to do in Panama.

 The Lost Waterfalls Trail is the first thing most visitors do in Boquete.
-It is $7 entrance but quite easy to get to and only a short hike but it gives great value with three amazing waterfalls.
-It is the crowd pleaser and great for those who want a bit of an adventure, a waterfall but only half a day worth of effort.
+It is a $7 entrance fee but quite easy to get to and only a short hike it gives great value with three amazing waterfalls.
+It is the crowd pleaser and great for those who want a bit of an adventure, a waterfall but only half a day’s worth of effort.

 View the full blog post: THE LOST WATERFALLS TRAIL HIKE